 Surface Plasmon Resonance

-Our biophysical platform is upgraded with Bicore8K+ instrument (Cytiva), most advanced high-throughput and high sensitivity Biacore SPR system which delivers high quality kinetic, affinity, concentration, specificity, selectivity and comparability data.
-It is fully automated and enables fast screening of many interactions as it is compatible with 96 and 384 well plates.
-The microfluidic flow system and sensor chips with 4 channels allow to measure binding, for instance, to eight proteins simultaneously or one protein with multiple ligands.
+Our biophysical platform is upgraded with Bicore8K+ instrument (Cytiva), most advanced high-throughput and high sensitivity Biacore SPR system which delivers high quality kinetic, affinity, concentration, specificity, selectivity, comparability data.
+It is fully automated and enables fast screening of many interactions as it is compatible with up to twelve 96 or 384-well plates.
+The microfluidic flow system and sensor chips with 8 channels allow to measure binding, for instance, to eight proteins simultaneously or one protein with multiple ligands.
 The higher throughput, quicker data collection and longer unattended runs (up to 2300 molecules in one day) makes Biacore8K+ a great support for screening campaigns like HTS and FBDD.

 Protein Fluorescence Thermal Shift Assay/Differential Scanning Fluorimetry

 FTSA/DSF method monitors protein stability under varying conditions such as variations in drug concentration, buffer pH or ionic strength, redox potential, or sequence mutation.
 At Selvita it is routinely used for standard quality control during protein production providing information on correct folding and aggregation state.
 When performed in an instrument compatible with 384-well plates, such as Real-Time PCR System QuantStudio TM 6 Flex, high number of conditions may be analyzed in one experiment.
 Therefore, this method is very helpful for fast screening of conditions most suitable for protein purification and crystallization.